Cheukting/pr_showcase_template/README.md

 Other than trigger by a `push` event, the GitHub action workflow is set to run every day at a certain time, the time is set randomly.
 To set your own time, you can do to the `generate_svg.yml` and chage the `cron` setting.
 To understand more about how to set the time and the best practice, [please see the guide on GitHub Action here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).

-For new PR/ merged PR activities, only those which is happening within a day will trigger a post to social media if it has been set up/.
+For new PR/ merged PR activities, only those which is happening within a day will trigger a post to social media if it has been set up.

 ## Extra program needed